-Discount rate - The discount rate used to measure the TPL was 7.50 percent at June 30, 2020 and 2019.
+Discount rate - The discount rate used to measure the TPL was 7.10 percent and 7.50 percent respectively at June 30, 2021 and 2020.
 The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rates and that employer contributions will be made at the actuarially determined contribution rates for all fiscal years in the future.
-Based on those assumptions, at the June 30, 2020 measurement date, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+Based on those assumptions, at the June 30, 2021 measurement date, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.